ssoad/flutter_riverpod_clean_architecture/docs/CODING_STANDARDS.md

+---
+title: Coding Standards
+---

-# Coding Standards & Best Practices
+# Coding Standards
+ & Best Practices

 To maintain the high quality of this codebase, strict adherence to the following standards is required.